People Aged 18-30: if you are concerned about the global environmental future…

 Rates of General Election Participation in European Countries

 The table here shows the rates of participation in sixteen European countries.
 The UK is the only nation that has continued to use the first-past-the-post election system.
-The others use proportional representation except for France where a two-round presidential election operates which usually ends up in a run-off decided on a simple majority between two candidates.
-We show the turnout rate in the second round.
+Except for France**, all the others use proportional representation.

 The table is kept up to date with revision made as soon as possible after new elections are held (Column 2).
 It is a snapshot making available data that can be used for a variety of purposes, the main ones being:

 a) to evaluate and rank UK turnout against principal European countries (Column 7).

 b) to allow readers to form a view on any relationship between the rate of turnout and the system of election in use (Column 6).